Blueberry Banana Bread

 - Crunchy: Another way I enjoy this bread is with some chopped nuts.
 My favorites are walnuts.

-- Other additions: In addition to nuts, candy, and fruit, you can add poppy seeds, dill, rosemary, and chia seeds.
+- Other additions: In addition to nuts, candy, and fruit, you can add poppy seeds and fresh rosemary!

 How to serve: